sivaapfm/Demo_Api_Validation_AI/FRAMEWORK_GUIDE.md

 ## Overview

 This is an intelligent API test generation framework built with TypeScript, Vitest, and automated test case generation.
-The framework can automatically generate comprehensive test suites for any REST API based on configuration or OpenAPI specifications.
+The framework can automatically generate comprehensive test suites for REST APIs based on manual configuration or through AI-enhanced test generation.

 ## 🏗️ Architecture